jek-bao-choo/splunk-otel-example/infrastructure-prometheus/ubuntu-ec2/README.md

 6. Go to the extracted folder `cd prometheus-2.53.3.linux-amd64/`
 7. In the folder that has promtool run `./promtool check config prometheus.yml` to check the YAML file validity.
 8. Start Prometheus `./prometheus`
+9. Open a new terminal interface.
-9. Get EC2 public ip address `curl http://checkip.amazonaws.com`
+10. Get EC2 public ip address `curl http://checkip.amazonaws.com`
-10. In web browser go to `http://<ip address>:9090`.
+11. In web browser go to `http://<ip address>:9090`.
 Make sure Security Rule allows Custom TCP port 9090.
-11. Run the `up` command in Prometheus query.
+12. Run the `up` command in Prometheus query.

 **Node Exporter**